-- Night life – if we talk about Brno, we can not miss the wide range of nightlife.
-There are countless bars, pubs and clubs in the center.
+- Nightlife – if we talk about Brno, we can not miss the wide range of nightlife.
+There are countless bars, pubs and clubs in the centre.
 The offer is so wide that everyone can choose.

 #Bonus: How to get to Brno

 You can fly to Brno Airport, but there are only a few regular flights (you can try Skyscanner).
 So the best way is to use other bigger cities around, such as Prague, Vienna or Bratislava.
 All of these cities are about 2 hours from Brno.
 There are 3 best ways how to get to Brno from these cities: